IRA Charitable Rollover (Qualified Charitable Distribution)

 A QCD is only available from an IRA – not other types of retirement accounts such as 401(k) or 403(b) accounts.
 In order for a QCD to count toward an RMD, it must be made by or before the distribution’s deadline.
 That is typically Dec.
 31 but can vary depending on individual circumstances.

-If you would like to make a QCD, please contact your IRA administrator to request a direct qualified charitable gift to Catholic Charities of Saint Paul and Minneapolis, a 501(c)(3) organization.
+If you would like to make a QCD, please contact your IRA administrator to request a direct qualified charitable gift to Catholic Charities, a 501(c)(3) organization.
 They may need the following information: